Jacqueline Gottlieb

 Jacqueline Gottlieb is an American neuroscientist who is a professor of neuroscience and the Principal Investigator at the Columbia University Zuckerman Institute.
 Her research considers the mechanisms that underlie cognitive function.

 Early life and education

 Gottileb was born in Romania and moved to Israel as a child.
 She moved to the United States for undergraduate studies at Massachusetts Institute of Technology, where she studied cognitive neuroscience.
 She moved to Yale University for doctoral research in neurobiology, and became fascinated by the frontal cortex.
 Gottileb used neural recordings to investigate frontal eye fields and smooth pursuit eye movements.
-Such movements are slow movements that are design to keep eyes fixed on an object that moves.
+Such movements are slow movements that are designed to keep eyes fixed on an object that moves.
 After earning her doctorate, Gottileb moved to Uniformed Services University of the Health Sciences in Maryland, where she worked on in vitro slice recordings in the barrel cortex.
 She spent two years at the University of Health Sciences before joining the National Institutes of Health.